thehappycheese/pied-piper/readme.md

 ## Bluetooth Speaker or Other Default Audio Device

 It is expected that the PI is already configured to automatically connect with a bluetooth audio device or at least a default audio device is configured.

-A 1 second low-volume humming sound is played once every 120 seconds to keep the speaker awake.
+A one second low-volume humming sound is played once every 120 seconds to keep the speaker awake.

 ## Setup